By: Melissa Gerson, LCSW

-Cognitive fusion is a term coined by Russell Harris, the founder of ACT.
-It describes a process in which we are bound to and inseparable from our thoughts.
+Cognitive fusion is a central concept in ACT, which is an empirically based psychotherapy developed by Stephen C. Hayes .
+Cognitive fusion is a process, in which we are bound to and inseparable from our thoughts.
 You can say that we are welded or bonded to them so strongly that we begin to see them as more than just thoughts, and rather as absolute truths or facts.

 Rather than noticing or observing, “I look so awkward right now” as a thought, in a state of fusion, we experience it as a fact about reality: “I look so awkward right now and therefore I am so awkward right now.”
 We become stuck to these thoughts, which fuels their power over our behavior.
 In other words, these thoughts may motivate us to avoid engagement in conversation with others, leave a social gathering or perhaps engage in maladaptive behaviors to reduce the unwanted negative emotion that ensues, all of which causes us to lose contact with reality and our experience with the present moment.
 Rather than creating contact with the world of direct experience, we become lost in the world of language.

 So how can we recognize when we are in a state of fusion?
 According to ACT, we can watch out for fusion in 6 areas:

 Are there any implicit rules that you find you hold for yourself about work, relationships or about life in general?
 Do you ever notice yourself saying words like should, can’t, must, have to, ought?

 Do you find yourself generating rationales about why change is unattainable for you specifically?
 Fusion to these thoughts can get in the way of creating movement necessary for recovery.
 It reduces self-efficacy and prevents us from making the change we are capable of making.